Definition of Nominal Rate of Return

 - The bond will pay a flat coupon of $ 4000 per period.
 However, if the investor needs to have a higher rate of return.
 He needs to purchase the same bond at less than face value.

 - The “should be” price computed above is compared with the actual price of the bond.
 If the actual price is higher, it is suggested that the investor should sell the bond now.
-If the actual price is lower than even the fair value as computed, it is suggested to buy the stock.
-In the worst case, if the actual price of a bond is very near to the price computed above, it is suggested to hold the bond or do nothing.
+If the actual price is lower than the fair value computed, it suggests buying the stock.
+In the worst case, if the actual price of a bond is very near to the price calculated above, it is suggested to hold the bond or do nothing.

-- As you can see, the slightest change in the required rate of return can change the decision for bonds.
+- As you can see, the slightest change in the required return rate can change the bond decision.

 Importance of Nominal Rate of Return